junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 In more technical terms, few-shot learning involves training a model on a small number of labeled examples (or "shots") of each task or class.
 The model is then tested on a set of novel tasks or classes, each with only a few examples, to evaluate its ability to generalize.

 ### Language models and Prompt engineering
 Have you ever talked to a computer?
 You might be thinking, "Wait, computers can't talk, can they?"
 But what if I told you that there are machines out there that can communicate with humans just like we do with each other?
-These machines are called language models, and they are taking the world by storm.
+These machines are called language models, and they are taking the world by storm and one of the example is indeed ChatGPT.

 Language models are trained on vast amounts of text data, such as books, articles, and websites.
 They learn the rules of grammar, syntax, and semantics from this data and use it to generate human-like text.
 It's like teaching a machine how to speak our language by exposing it to millions of examples of how we use words and sentences.